 The principal/designee will review the allegations and evidence against a student, advise the student of the reason(s), and allow the student to tell what occurred.
-After doing so, the principal/designee is responsible initially for determining that the behavior warrants an expulsion and taking reasonable steps to notify the student's parent.
+After doing so, the principal/designee is responsible initially for determining that the behavior warrants an expulsion, long-term alternative school placement, or a long-term suspension and following the Student Due Process Law as described below.